Octane/jsCore/README.md

 ####lib.dom.queryAll()

-`lib.dom.queryAll` returns the promise to perform actions asynchronously, if elements found
+`.queryAll()` returns the promise to perform actions asynchronously, if elements found
 ```javascript
 lib.dom.queryAll(".menu-item", menuElement).then(function (list) {
     //use list